 Now that you’ve got all the info you need to make a plan to deal with your student loans, you’re set up to start actually paying them off.
 Here are some concrete steps you can take to get started.

-You may or may not have noticed that we linked to a page on nerdwallet.com as the source for typical student loan refinancing rates.
+You may or may not have noticed that we linked to nerdwallet.com for information about student loan interest rates.
 FYI, NerdWallet, Inc (“Solicitor”) serves as a solicitor for Ellevest, Inc. (“Ellevest”).
 Solicitor will receive compensation for referring you to Ellevest.
-Compensation to the Solicitor will be no more than $175 per client.
+Compensation to the Solicitor will be $20 per membership activated.
 You will not be charged any fee or incur any additional costs for being referred to Ellevest by the Solicitor.
 The Solicitor may promote and/or may advertise Ellevest’s investment adviser services.
 Ellevest and the Solicitor are not under common ownership or otherwise related entities.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.

 The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.